Why acting early matters

 Positron emission tomography (PET) scans

-A PET scan produces an image of the brain and can show if amyloid plaques are present.
-This can help confirm diagnosis and determine potential eligibility for treatment
+A PET scan produces an image of the brain and can show if amyloid plaque buildup is present.
+This can help your doctor determine a diagnosis and evaluate your treatment options

 Cerebrospinal fluid (CSF) tests

-With a CSF test, also called a lumbar puncture, your doctor is able to identify amyloid.
-This can help confirm diagnosis and determine potential eligibility for treatment
+With a CSF test, also called a lumbar puncture, your doctor is able to identify amyloid plaque buildup.
+This can help your doctor determine a diagnosis and evaluate potential treatment options

-Looking for a Doctor near you for further testing?
+Looking for a Doctor near you for further evaluation?

 Finding a healthcare professional doesn’t have to be difficult or time-consuming.
 Healthgrades is an independent database and search tool that can make your search more efficient, informed, and effective.
 Discover a local healthcare professional now.

 Disclaimer: Lilly is providing this optional tool to help patients locate clinical providers who have experience treating memory and thinking issues.
-This includes physicians who have used advanced diagnostic testing.
+This includes physicians who utilize amyloid pathology diagnostic testing.
 Lilly is not responsible for the content or accuracy of the information compiled and maintained by Healthgrades.
 Some of the doctors included in the Healthgrades database of treating clinicians may also conduct work for Lilly.
 Lilly does not endorse or incentivize any doctors, including Lilly-affiliated ones, for their participation in this database.
-The doctors will exercise autonomous clinical judgement in evaluating any medical conditions and resulting care decisions, which may or may not include medication.
+The doctors will exercise autonomous clinical judgment in evaluating any medical conditions and resulting care decisions, which may or may not include medication.